Brighter-bits/AdventOfCode2024/ReadME.md

 More research suggests using PIL

 ARGH, Got my XVelocity and YCoord mixed around, there we go, I finally found my Christmas Tree

+# Day 15

+Overall, seems quite simple, I just have to follow the movement along, if there's a wall, stop, if not, move.

+A single off by one error, but overall, nice and easy.

+This Second part looks quite a bit harder.
+Actually, upon further inspection, it might just be a simple edit to the move function.